Waziup/learning-center-content/content/en/programs/train-the-trainer-program/units/3_web_mobile_app_dev/index.md

 Please go through all the courses below.
 You can mark them as "done" when you are ready.

-<alert type='success'><b>Task 1:</b> Develop a small web app.</alert>

-You task here will be to develop a small web app that:
-- reads data from the WaziCloud API using HTTP REST
-- store the data in a Mongo database
-- Display the data on the web page

 ## IoT Web apps

 Please go through the course on **IoT Web apps** below.

-You will bee introduced with a simple html and javascript code.
+You will be introduced with a simple HTML and javascript code.
 You will also get to know how to create simple web apps using different frontend technologies.

-<alert type='success'><b>Task:</b> 1.
-Create a simple web app.
-Display a time series graph or a map for geographical data utilizing the App</alert>
+<alert type='success'><b>Task 1:</b> Run the examples given.
+Display a time series graph or a map for geographical data.</alert>

-## HTTP REST APIs
+## APIs

 Please go through the course on **HTTP REST APIs** below in the course section.

-<alert type='success'><b>Task:</b> Please familiarize with APIs, how they work.
-Also get familiered with the Waziup APIs</alert>
+<alert type='success'><b>Task 2:</b> Please familiarize with APIs, how they work.</alert>

+Please also follow the **MQTT APIs** course in the course section.

+<alert type='success'><b>Task 3:</b> Please familiarize with MQTT APIs and have a better understanding of its architecture.</alert>

+Optionally, you can follow the WaziCloud API course.

 ## Databases and IoT data management

 Please follow the **Databases and IoT data management** course and execute all the steps.

-<alert type='success'><b>Task:</b> Install the MongoDB on your system and insert the prescribed data points intot the database.
+<alert type='success'><b>Task 4:</b> Install the MongoDB on your system and insert the prescribed data points into the database.
 Learn how to optimize queries.</alert>

-## Cloud Platforms

-Please follow the **Cloud Platforms** course and execute all the steps.

-<alert type='success'><b>Task:</b> Create account on **ThingSpeak** and complete all the steps as describes.
-Get familiar with other platforms as well.</alert>

-## MQTT APIs

-Please follow the **MQTT APIs** course in the course section.

-<alert type='success'><b>Task:</b> Please familiarize with MQTT APIs and have a better understanding of its architecture.</alert>
+## A small web app

+Using all the knowledge gained in this unit, your task will be to develop a small web app.
+The web app should:
-Optionally, you can follow the WaziCloud API course.
+- read data from the WaziCloud API using HTTP REST
+- store the data in a Mongo database
+- Display the data on the web page

+<alert type='success'><b>Task 5:</b> Develop a small web app.</alert>